 For a film of 7 minutes, you need to include at least 40 photos (roughly 1 photo per every 10 seconds), and you can use your own photos or archival photos as long as these can be used for free.
 Please always credit each photo source in the ending of the film.

-You can also add your own video of former and present Jewish sites: To view a good example for “Our town`s Jewish history”, click here.
+You can also add your own video of former and present Jewish sites: To view a best practice example for „Our town‘s Jewish history“, click here.

 Step 1.
 Students need to begin by doing their research, so they know the following: